Public Utilities Division

 We are proud of our drinking water product and services.
 As residents within the City of Houston community, we are committed to serve and protect the drinking water health of our customers.

 The City of Houston drinking water system maintains a "Superior" rating, the highest rating for water quality issued by the Texas Commission on Environmental Quality.
 Our customers should be confident that the drinking water quality protects their health and well being.
 The City of Houston wastewater system has consistently been awarded Gold and Silver awards from the National Association of Clean Water Agencies, in recognition of our ability to produce wastewater discharges in compliance with federal regulations that protect the public and the aquatic environment.

 Our drinking water and wastewater utility serves approximately 2.8 million customers daily.
 Pipelines and physical facilities are geographically located throughout a four county service area, in excess of 600 square miles.
 The division's operating budget for FY09 is approximately $268 million.
 It funds all personnel, supplies, and capital equipment needed to operate and maintain the largest utility in the state of Texas and one of the top ten Utilities in the United States.
 The division manages a FY09 Water and Wastewater Capital Improvement Plan of approximately $275 million.

 Notable projects include: Raw Surface Water System Expansion, Surface Water Purification Plant Expansion, Wastewater Collection System rehabilitation, Neighborhood Pipeline Replacements, Security System Enhancements, Watershed Management and Source Water Production.

-The Public Utilities Division is divided into four functional areas:
+The Public Utilities Division is divided into three functional areas: